riganti/dotvvm-docs/Pages/concepts/viewmodels/filters/exception-filters.md

 ## Handle exceptions from all commands

 In many apps, the commands sometimes end with an exception.
 However, you don't always want to show the error page to the user.
-You want to log the exception and display an error message to the user.
+You want to log the exception and display some friendly error message to the user.

 In such cases you can use something like this: